Meet Our Specialists

 Jennifer Nguyen, MD

-Dr. Nguyen is a California native who earned her degrees here in the bay area.
-During her undergraduate studies, Dr. Nguyen lead many relief efforts and global health groups.
+Dr. Nguyen is a California native who earned her degrees here in the Bay Area.
+During her undergraduate studies, Dr. Nguyen led many relief efforts and global health groups.
 Her volunteer efforts went as far as Haiti to assist in their earthquake relief.
 From 2015-2018, she was receiving her residency training at UCSF.
 During this time she researched neuro-development, cardiac complications, and venous malformations, to name a few.
 Dr. Nguyen is a certified trained pianist.

 Dr. Renik's studies began at Harvard University where she graduated with honors.
 She joined us in the Bay Area to complete her Medical Degree at UC San Francisco, her Masters's in Public Health at UC Berkeley, and her residency in pediatrics at Children's Hospital of Oakland.
 In addition to her work with East Bay Newborn Specialists, she has a primary care practice at La Clinica de la Raza in Oakland.